Letitia Christian Tyler: Legacy

 Tyler had little influence on her husband's presidency, confined to the White House living quarters.
 She also played no public role, but she maintained a positive reputation despite her husband's embattled political situation.
 Priscilla Cooper Tyler remembered her as "the most entirely unselfish person you can imagine.
 Notwithstanding her very delicate health, mother attends to and regulates all the household affairs and all so quietly that you can't tell when she does it."

-The first historian's appraisal of Tyler's tenure as first lady was that of Laura Holloway in 1870.
+The first historian's appraisal of Tyler's tenure as first lady was that of Laura Carter Holloway in 1870.
 Few primary sources exist regarding Tyler's life, with most surviving mentions of her being those in letters between members of the Tyler family.
 None of Tyler's own letters survive.
-Due to her inability to serve as first lady, Tyler has been overshadowed in recent historical analysis by her surrogate, Priscilla Cooper Tyler, and her husband's second wife, Julia Gardiner Tyler.
+Due to her inability to serve as first lady, she has been overshadowed in historical analysis by her surrogate, Priscilla Cooper Tyler, and her husband's second wife, Julia Gardiner Tyler.

-Tyler appears on a 28p (£0.28) commemorative postage stamp from the Isle of Man Post Office, issued May 23, 2006 as part of a series honoring Manx-Americans.
-She also appears on a one-half ounce gold coin and a bronze medal issued by the United States Mint on July 2, 2009 as part of a series of commemorative first spouse coins.
+Tyler was a descendant of Manx settlers of Virginia and she appears on a 28p (£0.28) commemorative postage stamp from the Isle of Man Post Office, issued May 23, 2006, as part of a series honoring Manx-Americans.
+She also appears on a one-half-ounce gold coin and a bronze medal issued by the United States Mint on July 2, 2009, as part of a series of commemorative first spouse coins.

 Since 1982, Siena College Research Institute has periodically conducted surveys asking historians to assess American first ladies according to a cumulative score on the independent criteria of their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
 Historians were found to know "almost nothing about" Tyler.
 Consistently, she has been ranked in the bottom quartile of first ladies by historians in these surveys.
 In terms of cumulative assessment, Tyler has been ranked: